-How to fix it: Weight loss is easily the most effective intervention when it comes to insulin resistance and metabolic syndrome, although these factors can make it difficult.
+How to fix it: Weight loss is easily the most effective intervention when it comes to insulin resistance and metabolic syndrome, although insulin resistance can make it difficult to actually lose weight.

 Eating less sugar and carbohydrates is vital (refer to the inflammatory foods list below), so an elimination diet that addresses inflammation can be helpful.

 This is probably the most common reaction to inflammation in the body, and one we could all stand to work a little harder on.